jupyterj0nes/sabonis/README.md

 </div>

 ---
-Sabonis proves a way of quicly parse EVTX, proxy and PCAP files and extracting just the information related to lateral movements.
+Sabonis provides a way of quicly parsing EVTX, proxy and PCAP files and extracting just the information related to lateral movements.
 It also has the ability of loading all this information into a Neo4J database.
-This not only provides a graphic and easy-going way of investigating an incident, but also allows incidents handles to make use of the powerful graph database language "Cypher"
+This not only provides a graphic and easy-going way of investigating an incident, but also allows incident handlers to make use of the powerful graph database language "Cypher"

 ## Features
 ---